-Plaintiff's allegations that some Members of the Committee had an improper purpose or motive in issuing the subpoena, Compl. ¶¶ 8, 46, do not undermine that conclusion.
+Plaintiff's allegations that some Members of the Committee had an improper purpose or motive in issuing the subpoena, Am.
+Compl. ¶¶ 8, 47, do not undermine that conclusion.
 The Supreme Court has explained that "in determining the legitimacy of a congressional act we do not look to the motives alleged to have prompted it."
 Eastland, 421 U.S. at 508; Watkins v.
 United States, 354 U.S. 178, 200 (1957) (stating that it "is not our function" to "test[] the motives of committee members" as "[t]heir motives alone would not vitiate an investigation which had been instituted by a House of Congress if that assembly's legislative purpose is being served").
 "So long as Congress acts in pursuance of its constitutional power, the Judiciary lacks authority to intervene on the basis of the motives which spurred the exercise of that power."
 Barenblatt v.
-United States, 360 U.S. 109, 132 (1959); see also Musgrave, 104 F.4th at 365 (stating that
+United States, 360 U.S. 109, 132 (1959); see also Musgrave, 104 F.4th at 365 ("In assessing whether the Committee's investigation is a 'legislative act[],' however, 'we do not look to the motives alleged to have prompted it."" (quoting Eastland, 421 U.S. at 508)); Meadows v.

-"[r]egardless of the investigation's purpose," the Committee's investigation and the "resulting report" are "protected from disclosure by the Speech or Debate Clause"); Meadows v.
 Pelosi, 639 F. Supp.
 3d 62, 76 (D.D.C.
 2022) (rejecting contention that congressional committee subpoena was invalid because "statements and actions of [committee] members" revealed their "true purpose" was "to engage in ad-hoc law enforcement and expose possible wrongdoings of their political adversary").
 The D.C.
 Circuit recently rejected just such an argument challenging the validity of a congressional committee subpoena in a criminal contempt prosecution: